-If the underwriters exercise their option to purchase 2,083,333 additional shares of common stock in this offering in full at the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus, and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$0.27 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$0.27 per share.
+If the underwriters exercise their option to purchase 2,083,333 additional shares of common stock in this offering in full at the initial public offering price of \$18.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value per share after this offering would be \$5.41 per share, and the dilution in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$12.59 per share.

-The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2017, the number of shares of common stock purchased from us on an as converted to common stock basis (including 1,764,705 shares issuable upon conversion of our Series B-2 convertible preferred stock), the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2017, the number of shares of common stock purchased from us on an as converted to common stock basis (including 1,764,705 shares issuable upon conversion of our Series B-2 convertible preferred stock), the total consideration paid, or to be paid, and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the initial public offering price of \$18.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purchased Total Consi deration Weighte Average P Number Percent Amount Percent r Share Existing stockholders before this offering 74,090,587 84% \$381,051 60% \$ 5.14 Investors participating in this offering 13,888,888 16 250,000 40 18.00 Total 87,979,475 100 % \$631,051 100 %
+Shares Purchased Total Consideration leighted rage Price Number Percent Amount Percent r Share Existing stockholders before this offering 74,090,587 84% \$381,051 60% \$ 5.14 Investors participating in this offering 13,888,888 16 250,000 40 18.00 Total 87,979,475 100% \$631,051 100%